eklatzer/exercism-mentoring-request-notifier/README.md

 # Exercism Mentoring Request Notifier

-Sends messages to Slack threads when new mentoring requests are created for a certain track.
+Sends messages to Slack threads when new mentoring requests are created and also creates a reminder if the mentoring request is not accepted after a while.

 ## Usage